Davagulez/Davagulez/README.md

 Hi 👋 My name is David Lezcano
 ==============================

-Full Stack Web Developer, Photographer and path to UX Designer
+Backend Developer, Photographer and path to UX Designer
 --------------------------------------------------------------

 * 🌍  I'm based in Argentina